Seyoum Mengesha

 Seyoum Mengesha addressing his troops during the Battle of Amba Alagi.

-Seyoum Mengesha KBE (Amharic: ሥዩም መንገሻ; 21 June 1887 - 15 December 1960) was an ras. and member of the royal family of the Ethiopian Empire.
+Seyoum Mengesha KBE (Tigrinya: ሥዩም መንገሻ; 21 June 1886 - 15 December 1960) was an ras. and member of the royal family of the Ethiopian Empire.

 Early life

 Le'ul Ras Seyoum Mengesha was born on 24 June 1886 in the town of Agawmedir (Zimbriee), in the province of Gojjam to his mother Woizero Kafay, daughter of Ras Wale Betul Abba Tattan, Viceroy of Tigray.
 His father was Ras Mangasha Yohannes, the son of Emperor Yohannes IV of Ethiopia, from the royal house of Tigray.
 It is known that in his teenage years (1902-1910), Le'ul Ras Seyoum moved with his family from Gojjam to Tigray.
 His father, Ras Mangasha Yohannes was the "natural" son and heir of Emperor Yohannes IV.
 Because of his descent, Le'ul Ras Seyoum Mangasha was a rival to Emperor Menelik II, who had risen from ruling Shewa Province to become the Emperor upon Yohannes' death.

 Le'ul Ras Seyoum wed Woizero Tewabech.
 Tewabech was the daughter of Negus Mikael of Wollo and the sister of Lij Iyasu.
 Mikael was later honoured with the title of Negus and Iyasu was the uncrowned Emperor of Ethiopia.

 Ras Seyoum fathered several children from various wives.
 With his first wife, Woizero Tewabech he had Leult Wolete Israel Seyum who herself married the Crown Prince, Asfaw Wossen.
 By a previous marriage he had Woizero-Hoy Kebbedech Seyum.
 By a subsequent marriage he had Leul Mengesha Seyoum.
 In the period 1928-1929 following a long and romantic courtship with Princess Atsede Asfaw Darge from the royal house of Shoa, the couple married and remained devoted until Le'ul Ras Seyoum's death during the coup of 1960.

 From 1910 to 1935, Le'ul Ras Seyoum Mengesha was the Shum of western Tigray Province.
 Traditionally the governors of the provinces commanded the provincial Sefari in battle.

 In the spring of 1924, LeulRas Seyoum Mengesha, Ras Hailu Tekle Haymanot of Gojjam Province, Ras Mulugeta Yeggazu of Illubabor Province, Ras Makonnen Endelkachew, and Blattengeta Heruy Welde Sellase accompanied Ras Tafari Makonnen of Shewa Province on his European tour.
 Tafari Makonnen was the Crown Prince and Enderase of Ethiopia and was not yet crowned as Emperor Haile Selassie I. The group of Ethiopian royalty visited Jerusalem, Cairo, Alexandria, Brussels, Amsterdam, Stockholm, London, Geneva, and Athens.
 With them they took six lions which were presented to various zoos and dignitaries.
 In the same year, Seyum Mangasha was awarded the Knight Commander of the Order of the British Empire (KBE).